Where to Stay

 Some highlight features of a visit here include spotting the rare blue duiker, the Western Cape’s smallest antelope; walking alongside one of the seven climbing-falling dunes on the Cape coastline; and viewing the highest navigational light on the South African coastline, at the Cape Seal Lighthouse (146m above sea level).
 The reserve also extends 1.8km offshore, providing protection to a range of vulnerable fish species.
 Visitors can expect inspiring landscapes, exciting dolphin and whale sightings in season, and to be accompanied on their walks or hikes by a variety of bird species and the occasional seal.
 An overnight hut is available for those who want to spend more time on this beautiful reserve.

-To find out more, download the Robberg Nature Reserve Brochure.
+To find out more, download the Robberg Nature Reserve Brochure below.

 How to get there